PHOENIX — It's a warm start to the weekend in the Valley!

-PHOENIX — Phoenix is heading into the mid 90s Friday and Saturday, putting us just a few degrees above normal for this time of year.
+Phoenix will climb into the mid 90s again Saturday afternoon, putting us just a few degrees above normal for this time of year.

-A weak storm system moving through today and tomorrow could bring a few isolated showers and thunderstorms to the high country and northern Arizona.
+A weak storm system moving through could bring a few isolated showers and thunderstorms to the high country and across northern Arizona, but our Saturday forecast in the Valley looks dry.

 Then, a stronger storm system will move in on Sunday, bringing gusty winds, rain and snow chances, and a big dose of cool air.

-Winds could gust over 45 mph across the high country and southeastern Arizona Saturday and Sunday, raising the wildfire risk.
+Winds could gust over 40 mph across the high country and southern Arizona on Sunday afternoon, increasing the risk of wildfires.

-Southern Arizona is under a Fire Weather Watch for Sunday, which may be upgraded to a Red Flag Warning as we get closer.
+Southern Arizona is under a Fire Weather Watch for Sunday, which may be upgraded to a warning as we get closer.

-Sunday’s winds may also kick up some blowing dust, prompting another High Pollution Advisory from the Arizona Department of Environmental Quality.
+Sunday’s winds will also kick up a lot of blowing dust, prompting a High Pollution Advisory in the Valley from the Arizona Department of Environmental Quality.

 Temperatures are expected to drop 10 to 20 degrees across Arizona by Sunday as this storm system tracks through.
 That will put the Valley back in the upper 70s to low 80s that afternoon.